andrewjahn/AndysBrainBook/docs/FunctionalConnectivity/CONN_ShortCourse/CONN_06_QA_Checks.rst

 Next Steps
 **********

 If you are satisfied with your QA checks, you are now ready to begin **Denoising** the data.
-This will further clean up the data using processing specific to resting-state, and prepare it for statistical analysis.
+This will further clean up the data using processing specific to resting-state data, and prepare it for statistical analysis.